 - Sprayer head clogs pretty quickly

 8. Loctite 37312 Loctite Spray Adhesive

-Heat resistance is one of the key factors for headliner glues.
+Heat resistance is one of the key factors for best headliner glues.
 And Loctite had factored that in when they were producing this unit.

 First of all, the formulation that Loctite has utilized for this adhesive is heavily engineered.
 It is highly resistant to extreme heat.
 For that reason, it will not lose the bonding strength even on the hottest summer days.